What is lead?

 Lead is a toxic metal that can be absorbed by the body, usually through the stomach and lungs.

 What is lead poisoning?

 Lead poisoning happens when too much lead gets stored in the body.
 Lead usually enters the body through ingestion (eating) or inhalation (breathing).
-You can’t see or smell lead.
-However, lead poisoning can affect nearly every system in the body.
-Children with lead poisoning may not look, act or feel sick, but they may develop learning and behavior problems.
+You can’t see or smell lead; however, lead poisoning can affect nearly every system in the body.
+Children with lead poisoning may not look, act or feel sick, but they can develop learning and behavior problems.

 How do children get lead poisoning?